 Orientation and Getting Started

 Orientation is the perfect time to meet fellow staff and acquaint yourself with a hospital’s layout.
-Keep in mind, however, that it’ll be fast-paced—compared to the 6-12 weeks of training staff nurses usually receive, you’ll likely train for just 1–3 days as a travel nurse before you’re flying solo.
+Keep in mind, however, that it’ll be fast-paced—compared to the 6-12 weeks of training staff nurses usually receive, you’ll likely train for just 1–3 days as a travel nurse before you’re on the floor working.

 To that end, feeling confident and comfortable in your skillset is key before you take on your first assignment.
 Don’t forget that flexibility and preparedness are your sharpest tools for navigating (and thriving) on your very first day.